abhishp021/abhishp021/README.md

 ML Software Engineer

 ## 🚀 About Me
 Achieved an All India Rank of **853** in **IIT JEE** 2012, outperforming one million candidates.
 Currently, I bring over a year of experience as a Machine Learning Software Engineer, leveraging a strong mathematical foundation.
-Proficient in predictive modeling, data analysis, data visualization, clustering, classification, regression and API development.
+Proficient in **predictive modeling**, **data analysis, data visualization, clustering, classification, regression** and **API development**.

 ## 🔗 Contact